-Recently on the WeAreTeachers HELPLINE, fifth grade teacher Marie wrote: “Help!
+Recently in the WeAreTeachers HELPLINE group on Facebook, a fifth grade teacher wrote: “Help!
 My principal told me that one of my girls is cutting herself.
 It turns out she cut herself once in my classroom and I missed it.
 Her mother is being told today.
 Any advice?
 I know nothing about how to support a student who self-harms.”

 Educators often face situations that fall well outside of the scope of teaching and are beyond the training they received in school.
 Knowing how to support a student who self harms can be a daunting responsibility for anyone.

 The reality, though, is that more and more teachers are getting that on the job training in real-time as the instances of self-harm increase.
 According to Screening for Mental Health, Inc., self-injury is one of the least understood risky adolescent behaviors and is growing at an alarming rate.
 An estimated 12 to 37 percent of adolescents engage in self-harming behavior.

 Several WeAreTeachers HELPLINE members with first-hand experience chimed in to offer advice on what to do.

 1. Take action.

 “As an educator, and mother of a daughter who has extensively self-harmed,” HELPLINE member Jenn M. says to “take action immediately.
 Once a cutting habit has been formed, it is extremely difficult to break.
 If you suspect your student is self harming, please take a special interest because you absolutely can make a tremendous difference.”

 2. Know the signs.